Great Float: Bridges

-Three road bridges cross the Great Float:
+Four Bridges

-A red girdered bascule bridge at Tower Road connects the Seacombe district of Wallasey with Birkenhead.
-Known as the Four Bridges, as originally four movable bridges existed along Tower Road: two between the Great Float and Alfred Dock, one between the Great Float and Wallasey Dock and one between the Great Float and Egerton Dock.
+Historically, four movable bridges existed along the A554 Tower Road connecting the Seacombe district of Wallasey with Birkenhead: two between the Great Float and Alfred Dock, one between the Great Float and Wallasey Dock and one between the Great Float and Egerton Dock.
 When originally built, all four were hydraulic swing bridge types.
-In the 1930s most were replaced by bascule bridges.
+In the 1930s, most were replaced by bascule bridges.

+Only two bridges remain, but they remain known collectively as "Four Bridges": a northern red girdered bascule bridge, known as the "A" bridge, and a southern bridge, known as the "C" bridge, which was replaced with a modern flat-deck fixed concrete slab in 2017.
+Renovation work in the same year also replaced the "A" bridge with a lifting bridge powered by hydraulic rams.
+Work was expected to be completed by November 2017 but, due to complications, the bridge was not reopened until 28 June 2018.

+Duke Street Bridge

-Joining the southern end of the Poulton district of Wallasey with the north end of Birkenhead, Duke Street bridge is also a bascule (see-saw) bridge but with painted green girders.
-Originally, it was also a swing bridge.
+Joining the southern end of the Poulton district of Wallasey with the north end of Birkenhead, Duke Street bridge is also a bascule bridge but with painted green girders.
+Originally, it was a swing bridge.

+Penny Bridge

-Furthest upstream is the Penny Bridge, which crosses the head of the pool to connect Poulton with Bidston in Birkenhead.
+Furthest upstream is the Penny Bridge, on Wallasey Bridge Road, which crosses the head of the pool to connect Poulton with Bidston in Birkenhead.
 Replacing an earlier wooden bridge of 1843, the name derives from the 1896 one penny toll to cross in one direction.
 The bridge was replaced again in 1926 and provided access to Bidston Dock.
 The bridge was replaced by a new swing bridge in 1996 but since the dock itself has been filled in the mechanism has fallen into disrepair through lack of use and the bridge is now effectively a static structure.

-2017 should have seen both of the bridges on Tower Road replaced.
-The south bridge will be replaced with a modern, flat-deck fixed concrete slab whilst the north bridge will be replaced with a lifting bridge powered by hydraulic rams.
-Work was expected to be completed by November 2017 but, due to complications, the bridge was not reopened until 28 June 2018.

 Central Hydraulic Tower and Engine House

 Jesse Hartley, who was responsible for many of Liverpool's maritime structures – including the Albert Dock, designed the Central Hydraulic Tower and Engine House (the tower is an accumulator tower).
 Providing power for the movement of lock gates and bridges at Birkenhead Docks, it was completed in 1863.
 The design of the building was based on the Palazzo Vecchio in the Piazza Della Signoria, Florence, Italy.
-In March 2021, it was announced that the building would be brought back in to use as a maritime knowledge hub and will be a national base for marine engineering research and development and survival training as well as providing business accelerator space for the maritime sector.
+In March 2021, it was announced that the building would be brought back in to use as a Maritime Knowledge Hub and will be a national base for marine engineering research and development and survival training as well as providing business accelerator space for the maritime sector.
 The project will cost £23m.